 Dr. Ahmed Ogwell Ouma

-Ahmed is an alumni of the University of Nairobi and the Centre for International Health at the University of Bergen in Norway.
+Dr. Ogwell is an alumnus of the University Of Nairobi School Of Public Health and the Center for International Health at the University of Bergen.